gyorilab/emmaa/doc/model_config.rst

     `signed_graph`, `unsigned_graph`.

 - `statement_checking` : dict, optional
     Maximum paths and maximum path length to limit test results.
-In most general case the dictionary should have only two keys (`max_path_length` and `max_paths`) but it is also possible to set a custom configuration for one model type.
+In the most general case the dictionary should have only two keys (`max_path_length` and `max_paths`) but it is also possible to set a custom configuration for one model type.
 In this case, a nested dictionary can be added with